Medvedev, Noda discuss security cooperation at APEC summit

 "President Medvedev commented that he would like to strengthen cooperation with Japan in the field of security in Asia-Pacific," Japanese Deputy Chief Cabinet Secretary Hiroyuki Nagahama told reporters after the two leaders met at the Asia-Pacific Economic Cooperation (APEC) forum in Hawaii.

-Beijing's military buildup, which includes nascent stealth jet and aircraft carrier programs, has worried many of its neighbors.
+Beijing's military buildup, which includes nascent stealth jet and aircraft carrier programmes, has worried many of its neighbours.

 After his meeting with Medvedev, Noda told reporters: "We talked about promoting our cooperation in each and every field amid (a) changing security environment in Asia-Pacific."